GuillaumeLerayGirardeau/holbertonschool-printf/README.md

 # _PRINTF

-This function is used to print a variety of outputs in the standard output, such as characters, strings and integers.
+This function is used to print a variety of outputs in the standard output, such as characters, strings, digits and integers.
 It is a rewriting of the **printf** fucntion available in the **stdio library**.